rladies/meetup-presentations_santabarbara/2020_05_27_r_tips_tricks/README.md

 [Meetup Event Link](https://www.meetup.com/rladies-santa-barbara/events/270727948/)

 This session was a collaborative effort by R-Ladies SB members to compile our favorite/most useful R Tips & Tricks for faster coding and streamlined workflows.
-We'd love to continue adding to this collection, so please feel free to share any new tricks on the Google Form (link below)!
+We'd love to continue adding to this collection, so please feel free to share any new tricks on the Google Form (link below) and we'll periodically update the slides!

 [Tips & Tricks Google Slides](https://docs.google.com/presentation/d/13ff2h-9JEd-ziRua8i5Akaypp0br8BOUXQzO6KtaZA8/edit?usp=sharing)